-This post-master’s, advanced certificate program is designed to prepare certified Teachers of Students with Visual Impairments and/or Vision Rehabilitation Teachers (VRT) who have Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) certification to become Certified Orientation & Mobility Specialists (COMS).
+This post-master’s, advanced certificate program is designed to prepare certified Teachers of Students with Visual Impairments and/or Vision Rehabilitation Teachers (VRT) who have Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) certification to become Certified Orientation and Mobility Specialists (COMS).

-- L. Beth Brady, Faculty Advisor (on leave)
+- L. Beth Brady, Faculty Advisor

-Newly Accepted Students: Getting Started
+Newly Accepted Students

 Welcome to the School of Education!
 Visit the Newly Accepted Students page for a checklist to get you started at Hunter College.